Dan Petrescu: A fourth chapter at CFR Cluj

 On 15 April 2024, Petrescu agreed to return to CFR Cluj on a three-year contract, with an effective start in the summer of 2024, citing desire to rest after his spell in South Korea.
 However, on 30 April, Petrescu announced his decision to cancel his break, and took charge of the club for the fourth time, replacing interim manager Ovidiu Hoban.
 He made his return to Romanian football on 5 May, leading Cluj to a 3–2 win over Rapid București.

 In the 2024–25 season, Petrescu led CFR to his first cup win and 6th overall trophy, winning the 2024–25 Cupa României, 3–2 against FC Hermannstadt, making him the most decorated manager in CFR's history.

 On 21 August 2025, following a humiliating 2–7 away loss against Häcken in the 2025–26 UEFA Conference League play-off, his worst ever defeat in his 20-year managerial career, Petrescu resigned as CFR Cluj head coach, citing health reasons and a desire to take a longer break from football.

 Personal life

 Petrescu was married to Daniela Carmen from 1992 to 2003, with whom he has two daughters: Rebecca (born 1994) and Beatrice Chelsea (born 1998).
 He named one of his daughters "Chelsea" in honour of one of his former clubs.
 In May 2007, he married Adriana Stan, a former athlete.
 The couple have a daughter together, Jennifer, born in 2008.

+In January 2026 it was reported that Petrescu had been diagnosed with cancer; he was undergoing chemotherapy but was said to be in a "very serious condition".
+Later that month it was reported that Petrescu did not have cancer.